-Construction site injuries, industrial accidents, and chemical exposure may occur when employers or property owners do not operate under proper safety codes and standards set specifically by OSHA.
-Property and business owners are required to be aware of applicable safety codes and ensure compliance with those standards.
-When they fail to do so, they are responsible for the repercussions, and we will hold them accountable.
+Construction site injuries, industrial accidents, explosions and chemical exposure may occur when contractors, subcontractors or employers do not operate under proper safety codes and standards set specifically by OSHA.
+Property owners are required to be aware of applicable safety codes and ensure compliance with those standards.
+When they fail to do so, they are responsible for the repercussions, and our attorneys will hold them accountable.

 Electrical accidents occur every day in the workplace, and injuries are not limited to those in utility and construction occupations.
 For those who work outdoors, unsafe power lines can shock and burn workers, leaving lasting injuries and physical scars.
 When electrical voltage flows through tissues and bone, it leaves both an entry and exit wound on the body.
 Even if someone is shocked on their hand, he or she may have a serious electrical burn on the leg where the voltage leaves the body.